rust-lang/blog.rust-lang.org/posts/2025-03-03-Project-Goals-Feb-Update.md

 @wesleywiser is preparing a PR to add `-Zdwarf-version` to help advance compiler flags.

-There is an annoying issue related to `cfg(no_fp_fmt_parse)`, which is no longer used by RFL but which remains in an older branch of the kernel (6.12, LTS).
+There is an annoying issue related to `cfg(no_global_oom_handling)`, which is no longer used by RFL but which remains in an older branch of the kernel (6.12, LTS).

 As a set of "leaf crates" that evolve together in a mono-repo-like fashion,  RFL would like to have a solution for disabling the orphan rule.